grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - OpenTelemetry Metrics with Traefik.md

 - Intro, who we are (Maytham & Immánuel)
 - How we’ve met (API Days Paris booth)
+- Why Traefik was created
+	- Reverse proxies are not cloud-native, dynamic configuration did not exist.
+Service discovery was very early/nonexistent.
+	- Traefik automates thousands of microservices.
+Truly cloud native and Kubernetes-native because everything can be configured using CRDs.
+	- Traefik is the default ingress for Rancher and k3s
+	- Traefik takes into account the ephemeral nature of Kubernetes pods.
 - About Traefik Labs
 	- Community as a core value
 	- DockerHub stats, etc. regular pitch
-	- Used to be an application proxy, then full-fledged API gateway
+	- Used to be an application proxy, then full-fledged API gateway.
+Now also API management.
 - Why do you need a reverse proxy?
 	- You don't have to expose the application directly
-	-
-- Some basic things, what is a reverse proxy, why you need an LB
+	- You might want to use the same domain name for different services. (microservices)
+	- You can also use it as an ingress controller to access parts of your service
 	- automatic routing
 	- web UI
+	- load balancer
 - Why isn't Nginx enough?
 	- Config isn't enough in Nginx
 	- Nginx has LUA based plugin system.
 Traefik doesn't use Lua.
 	- Traefik is written in Go
+	- The level of automation
+	- Static vs dynamic config
+	- Plugins in LUA vs Go/WASM
 - Portfolio
 	- Proxy - OSS reverse proxy/ingress controller
 	- Enterprise - an API GW based on Proxy